presscustomizr/customizr/readme.txt

 * updated Brazilan Portuguese.
 Thanks to Helena Handa.
 * Fix: fix column layouts in Help and About admin pages
 * Add: WPML compatibility
+* Improved: disable the front end notices when customizing

 = 3.4.14 November 4th 2015 =
 * Add: Added a dismissable help notice on front-end in post lists about using img smart-load